-Please read information from both the Minnesota and Wisconsin Department of Natural Resources website on ice safety.
-Then take the quiz below and submit to your council.
+Please read information from both the Minnesota and Wisconsin Departments of Natural Resources' websites on ice safety.
+Then take the quiz below with your troop to check your knowledge!

-Ice Safety - MN Department of Natural Resources

-Ice Safety - WS Department of Natural Resources
+- Ice Safety-MN Department of Natural Resources - Ice Safety-WI Department of Natural Resources

-True or False:
+True or False

-- 1. Booming and Cracking ice is very dangerous. - Ice freezes uniformly.
+- 1. Booming and cracking ice is very dangerous. - 2.
+Ice freezes uniformly.
 If the ice is 12 inches thick in one area of the lake, then it is 12 inches thick everywhere else. - 3.
-New clear ice is safest, strongest ice. - 4.
+New clear ice is the safest, strongest ice. - 4.
 If you fall through, you should remove your winter clothes immediately in the water to help keep you afloat. - 5.
-Ice, six inches thick, can support a pick-up truck. - 6.
-A ladder can be used to assist someone who has fallen through. - 7.
+Ice 6 inches thick can support a pickup truck. - 6.
+A ladder can be used to assist someone who has fallen through the ice. - 7.
 Ice claws are simple to make at home and a very convenient tool to help yourself get out of the water. - 8.
 If you were to fall through, you should swim away from where you came from, since that ice must be very thin. - 9.
 It is recommended to wear a life jacket underneath a winter coat while on the ice. - 10.
 Cold blood can linger in your arms and legs and suddenly rush to your heart and cause cardiac distress.

-Short Answer:
+Short Answer

 - 1. Where can you find information about lake conditions? - 2.
 What are some ways to measure the thickness of the ice? - 3.
 What are some items that you should always bring with you out onto the ice? - 4.
-What 5 ways can you assist someone exiting the lake after breaking through? - 5.
+What five ways can you assist someone exiting the lake after breaking through? - 5.
 After someone falls through and they successfully exit the water, how would you treat them for hypothermia?